Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The marking head is moistened with the electrolyte solution and pressed onto the part to close the circuit.
 It is then held for a few seconds to a few minutes to complete the marking of the part.

-Electrochemical etching devices are portable and produce high-quality and precise marks of any legend such as alphanumeric characters, logos, and single or two dimensional bar codes such as the QR or data matrix codes.
-They can mark almost any electrically conductive metals such as aluminum, zinc, steel, stainless steel, and titanium.
+Electrochemical etching devices are compact and deliver high-quality, precise markings, including alphanumeric characters, logos, and barcodes like QR and data matrix codes.
+They are effective on a variety of electrically conductive metals, including aluminum, zinc, steel, stainless steel, and titanium.

 The Science of Laser Marking